-Changing your eating habits is not easy.
-Actually, changing any habit is not easy but it seems that we have the most difficult time with the foods we put into our mouths.
+Changing your eating habits isn’t easy.
+Actually, changing any habit isn’t easy but it seems that we have the most difficult time with food.
 Agree?
 Personally, I think this has a lot to do with the emotional attachment we have to food.
 We celebrate with food.
 We comfort ourselves with food.
 We relieve boredom with food.
 You name it and I bet food is involved somehow.

 Don’t get me wrong I am not suggesting we need to leave food out of the celebrations.
 Believe me I need chocolate just like the rest of you.
 However, I do think we need to shift our focus to the quality of food we attach ourselves with.